ethereum/ethereum-org-website/README.md

 - Create a [new issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose).
 - Comment on the issue (if you'd like to be assigned to it) - that way [our team can assign the issue to you](https://github.blog/2019-06-25-assign-issues-to-issue-commenters/).

+More information on the issue creation process, and expectations around creating issues can be [found here](docs/github-issue-triage-process.md).

 ### 2. Fork the repository (repo)

 - If you're not sure, here's how to [fork the repo](https://help.github.com/en/articles/fork-a-repo).